The Québec maritime Blog

 Fall is harvest season in Bas-Saint-Laurent, which means lots of orchard fruit are available.
 These include pears and plums, such as the famous blue and yellow damson plums that are grown in the Kamouraska area.
 Visit the Maison de la Prune (Plum House) in Saint-André-de-Kamouraska to find out more about this fruit.
 Fresh plums are delicious, of course, but you can also try plum jam, jelly, syrup and fruit paste.
 In the same area, the Jardins de la Mer in Saint-Germain-de-Kamouraska offers a range of products made out of rosehips, which are harvested until the fall.

 If you’d like to try locally made alcoholic beverages, head to the Vignoble Amouraska vineyard to discover their grape and berry wines.
 You can also soak up a view of the sea on the large patio at the Tête d’Allumette microbrewery as you discover their wide variety of unique beers brewed on a wood fire.
-Another place to visit is Domaine Acer, which produces wines and liqueurs made with maple sap.
+Another place to visit is Domaine Vallier Robert, which produces wines and liqueurs made with maple sap.
 While you’re there, you can admire the dazzling trees in their maple grove!
-Finally, after a busy day discovering the region’s fall wonders, don’t miss the opportunity to taste handcrafted spirits at Distillerie du St. Laurent, which makes gins and whiskies using local ingredients.

-While visiting Kamouraska, you’ll want to satisfy your sweet tooth at the La Fée Gourmande chocolate shop: treat yourself to a chocolate dessert made on site accompanied by a flavourful coffee.
-In the Rimouski area, be sure to pop into Pâtisseries et Gourmandises d’Olivier to try one of their butter pastries while watching the pastry makers at work.
+In Kamouraska, you’ll want to satisfy your sweet tooth at the La Fée Gourmande chocolate shop: treat yourself to a chocolate dessert made on site accompanied by a flavourful coffee.
+In the Rimouski area, be sure to pop into Pâtisseries & Gourmandises d’Olivier to try one of their butter pastries while watching the pastry makers at work.

 Several gourmet festivals also take place in the fall in Bas-Saint-Laurent.
 For example, the forest mushroom festival in Kamouraska in mid-September offers a unique opportunity to taste local forest products during workshops and even a gourmet banquet!

-Fall in Bas-Saint-Laurent is also a great time to enjoy strolling through public markets and making happy discoveries while meeting passionate food producers.
-From Sainte-Luce to La Pocatière, these markets offer a golden opportunity to discover a host of tasty seasonal products in one place.
+Fall in Bas-Saint-Laurent is also a great time to enjoy strolling through farmers markets and making happy discoveries while meeting passionate food artisans.
+From Sainte-Luce to La Pocatière, these markets offer golden opportunities to discover a wide variety of tasty seasonal products in one place.

 No matter what route or activity you choose, the season’s colourful landscapes will be part of your fall adventures in Bas-Saint-Laurent!
 So what are you waiting for to come and admire them?